Privacy Complaint Targets Google Over Unsolicited Ad Emails

 While Google's ad emails may look like normal ones, they include the word "Ad" in green letters on the left-hand side, below the subject of the email, noyb.eu said in its complaint.
 Also, they do not include a date, the advocacy group added.

+"It's as if the postman was paid to remove the ads from your mailbox and put his own instead," said Romain Robert, programme director at noyb.eu, with reference to Gmail's anti-spam filters that put most unsolicited emails in a separate folder.

-Google and French data protection authority CNIL did not immediately respond to requests seeking comment.
+Google did not immediately respond to requests seeking comment.
+A spokesperson for the CNIL confirmed the authority had received the complaint and that it was being registered.

+Vienna-based noyb.eu (None Of Your Business) chose CNIL, among other national data privacy watchdogs, because it's known for being one of the most vocal regulators within the EU, Robert said.

+While any CNIL decision would be only applicable in France, it could compel Google to review its practices in the region.

-The CNIL, known for being one of the most vocal data privacy regulators in Europe, imposed a record fine of 150 million euros ($149 million) on Google earlier this year for making it difficult for internet users to refuse online trackers.
+The CNIL imposed a record fine of 150 million euros ($149 million) on Google earlier this year for making it difficult for internet users to refuse online trackers.

 (This story has not been edited by NDTV staff and is auto-generated from a syndicated feed.)